DSHydro/HLS-SCA/README.md

 # HLS-SCA(Snow Mapping Project)
 Machine learning (ML) techniques are becoming increasingly vital for land cover classification, particularly in mapping snow-covered areas.
 This repository focuses on evaluating the effectiveness of ML methods compared to traditional index-based methods for snow mapping using the Harmonized Landsat Sentinel-2(HLS) product at 10-m spatial resolution.

+# NOTE
+This folder structure does not match where the code was developed or executed.
+Instead, to match the development environment, access cyrocloud and mimic the folder structure (or replace folder paths) as described in the code.

 ## Objectives
 1. Access and visualize airborne and satellite imagery (HLS).
 2. Derive preliminary snow maps using index-based methods.